-- Current approval: GDP - Field assessments completed in 2023 - Operations are tentatively scheduled for 2025/26 with potential to be moved forward - o 7 blocks, 405ha - The area is accessed via Fisher West Trail, WFC to work with Alberta on use agreement and recreation mitigation summer 2024 - Watercourse buffers are laid out on all watercourses as per the OGR.
+- Current approval: GDP - Field assessments completed in 2024. - Scheduled in AOP for 2025/26 operations - o 7 blocks, 398ha - The area is accessed via Fisher West Trail, WFC agreement with Alberta in place. - Watercourse buffers are laid out on all watercourses as per the OGR.
 Watercourse crossings are minimized wherever possible, there are two clear-span bridges planned on upper Fisher Creek. - The area is within the Mountain Goat and Sheep Areas wildlife zone.
 WFC operations comply with OGR to mitigate potential impacts to wildlife. - There are several designated trails overlapping with harvest plans (blocks and roads), mitigation work to continue throughout operations.
-Standard trail management applies; trail marked with safety signage, trail use maintained where possible throughout operations, impacted trail restored following operations. - Access control to be maintained/placed off publicly accessible roads and designated trails to maintain temporary road condition.
+Standard trail management applies; trail marked with safety signage, trail use maintained where possible throughout operations, impacted trail restored following operations.
+Field visits were held in 2024 with trail user groups and Alberta to mitigate impact which included modifying WFC blocks and roads.

+• Access control to be maintained/placed off publicly accessible roads and designated trails to maintain temporary road condition.